Un client Git gratuito per Windows e Mac

 Unisciti al programma Sourcetree Beta

-Iscriviti al programma Beta e prova le nuove funzioni, lascia un feedback e unisciti al team Sourcetree.
+iscriviti al programma Beta e prova le nuove funzioni, lascia il tuo feedback e unisciti al team Sourcetree.

 "Sourcetree è come una magia.
 Usando il client anziché la riga di comando, diventa facilissimo passare da un branch all'altro, tenendo sempre sotto controllo ciò che accade con la codebase."